OfficeDev/open-xml-docs/docs/presentation/how-to-add-an-audio-to-a-slide-in-a-presentation.md

 [!code-vb[](../../samples/presentation/add_audio/vb/Program.vb#snippet3)]
 ***

-Next Media(CT_Media) element is created with use of previously referenced mediaEmbedId(Embedded Picture Reference).
-Blip element is also added, this element specifies the existence of an image (binary large image or picture) and contains a reference to the image data.
+Next the Media(CT_Media) element is created with use of the previously referenced mediaEmbedId(Embedded Picture Reference).
+The Blip element is also added; this element specifies the existence of an image (binary large image or picture) and contains a reference to the image data.
 Blip's Embed attribute is used to specify an placeholder image in the Image Part created previously.

 ### [C#](#tab/cs-4)
 [!code-csharp[](../../samples/presentation/add_audio/cs/Program.cs#snippet4)]